-I think that most people, my sister included, will be aware of the obvious things to do when moving house;
+I think that most people will be aware of the obvious things to do when moving house;

 - Book a removals company

 - Cancel deliveries, window cleaners etc

 If you look on the internet there are numerous websites which give top tips for moving house.
 Some of these lists are quite detailed.

 Home Movers Checklists

 The post office have a checklist for homemovers which covers a range of things however it doesn’t mention security.

 There is a home movers checklist here which does briefly mention changing locks.
 However, there is a lot more to consider when it comes to security checks required when you move home.

 The fact that people don’t tend to put security at the top of the list when moving home is something that intruders are aware of.
 Burglars target home movers, and look for opportunities.
 I have seen many incidences that confirm this over the years.

 What I want to cover in my Home Movers Checklist are those all important, (but often overlooked) points that will avoid putting your family and belongings at risk.
 I have been called to the scene of too many burglaries where security considerations have not been prioritised.